pybites/pybites.github.io-source/content/guest-speaking-gigs.md

 - Your interest and your friend’s interest might be in sync, or not.
 Each one of us has different priorities.
 Go and meet like-minded people.

 ## Conclusion

-Looking back on the journey, all I can say is that what is visible to you is a result of different perspectives, guidance and encouragement you get throughout the process.
+Looking back, all I can say is that my journey so far is the result of guidance, encouragement and different perspectives I received throughout the process.

 I have been blessed to be surrounded by people who loved to teach.
 Try to listen to these kind of people, then practice, learn and teach!

-Moving forward, I will be working on the feedback I get, experimenting, telling interesting tales, and of course learning more tech.
-And teach with the energy and enthusiasm of a teacher :o)
+Moving forward, I will be working on the feedback I get, perform more speaking engagements, and help organizing Pyladies Delhi and DjangoGirls Indore.
+I hope to bring smiles on a couple of more faces and of course to learn more tech. :o)

 ---